PS5 Coming During Sony Event in February, Says Leak

 Sony and Microsoft Race to the Next-Gen

-We know that Sony and Microsoft are both working on their next console.
-While prices, release dates, and details are not yet clear, both companies note that new consoles are on the way.
+We know that Sony and Microsoft are both working on a new console, the Ps5 and the X Box One X. While prices, release dates, and details are not yet clear, both companies note that new consoles are on the way.
 Considering the launch of both the PS4 and Xbox One were way back in 2013, it’s well past time.

 Does Sony Continue to Dominate?